meteor/galaxy-roadmap/README.md

 ## Roadmap
 As with any roadmap, this is a living document that will evolve as priorities and dependencies shift; we aim to update the roadmap with any changes or status updates every quarter.

-#### Build cache on deploy
-Cache the build to deploy to different environments or to retry the upload - [In Progress](https://github.com/meteor/meteor/pull/11130)

-#### Improve Logs UI
-Better search and date navigation - In Progress

-#### Improve UI Performance
-Better memory and CPU consumption from Galaxy UI in the browser

 #### Deploy from Git push
 Deploy directly from Git repositories